A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: A variant of perfectoid Abhyankar's lemma for almost Witt-perfect rings

+The most part of this article will deal with $p$-torsion free Witt-perfect rings.
 Let us recall the almost version of the Witt-perfect condition as introduced in \cite{NS19}.

-\begin{definition}[Almost Witt-perfect ring] Let $A$ be a $p$-torsion free ring with an element $\pi \in A$ admitting a compatible system of $p$-power roots $\pi^{\frac{1}{p^n}} \in A$.
-Then we say that $A$ is \textit{$(\pi)^{\frac{1}{p^\infty}}$-almost Witt-perfect}, if the following conditions are satisfied. \begin{enumerate} \item The Frobenius endomorphism on $A/(p)$ is $(\pi)^{\frac{1}{p^\infty}}$-almost surjective. \item For every $a\in A$ and every $n>0$, there is an element $b \in A$ such that $b^p \equiv p\pi^\frac{1}{p^n}a \pmod{p^2}$. \end{enumerate} \end{definition}
+\begin{definition}[Almost Witt-perfect ring] Let $A$ be a $p$-torsion free ring with an element $\varpi \in A$ admitting a compatible system of $p$-power roots $\varpi^{\frac{1}{p^n}} \in A$.
+Then we say that $A$ is \textit{$(\varpi)^{\frac{1}{p^\infty}}$-almost Witt-perfect}, if the following conditions are satisfied. \begin{enumerate} \item The Frobenius endomorphism on $A/(p)$ is $(\varpi)^{\frac{1}{p^\infty}}$-almost surjective. \item For every $a\in A$ and every $n>0$, there is an element $b \in A$ such that $b^p \equiv p\varpi^\frac{1}{p^n}a \pmod{p^2}$. \end{enumerate} \end{definition}

-In applications, we often consider the case that $\pi \in A$ is a nonzero divisor and $A$ is (completely) integrally closed in $A[\frac{1}{p}]$.
-If one takes $\pi=1$, then it is shown that $(\pi)^{\frac{1}{p^\infty}}$-almost Witt perfectness coincides with the Witt-perfectness; see \cite{NS19} for details.
+For applications, we often consider the case that $\varpi \in A$ is a regular element and $A$ is (completely) integrally closed in $A[\frac{1}{p}]$.\footnote{Without the integral closed (or more generally, $p$-root closed) condition, the kernel of the Frobenius map on $A/(p)$ can be complicated.} If one takes $\varpi=1$, then it is shown that $(\varpi)^{\frac{1}{p^\infty}}$-almost Witt perfectness coincides with the Witt-perfectness; see \cite{NS19} for details.
 Let us recall the following fact; see \cite[Proposition 3.20]{NS19}.

 \begin{proposition} Let $V$ be a $p$-adically separated $p$-torsion free valuation ring and let $A$ be a $p$-torsion free $V[T^\frac{1}{p^\infty}]$-algebra.
-Set $\pi^\frac{1}{p^n}:=T^\frac{1}{p^n}\cdot 1\in A$ for every $n\geq 0$ and denote by $\widehat{V}$ and $\widehat{A}$ the $p$-adic completions of $V$ and $A$, respectively.
+Set $\varpi^\frac{1}{p^n}:=T^\frac{1}{p^n}\cdot 1\in A$ for every $n\geq 0$ and denote by $\widehat{V}$ and $\widehat{A}$ the $p$-adic completions of $V$ and $A$, respectively.
 Then the following conditions are equivalent.